mssch/kismatic/docs/INGRESS.md

     internalip: 8.8.8.1
 ```

-To `ingress` node types an optional section
-When an ingress section is not provided, the ingress controller will NOT be setup
+The `ingress` section is optional, when this section is not provided the ingress controller will NOT be setup
 `ingress` can have 1 or more nodes, these nodes can be unique from the other roles or can be shared
 * On an `ingress` node the kubelet will be **unschedulable**, ie. `node4.somehost.com` from the example
 * If the node is only shared with `etcd` or/and `master ` the kubelet will be **unschedulable**